 NordVPN is the personal VPN service we currently use to anonymize our online data and still be able to watch regionalized content back home when we’re traveling.

-A VPN is a must-have travel gift because you never know how secure a hotel WiFi connection is, or if local governments are looking on.
+A VPN is a must-have gift for someone going abroad because you never know how secure a hotel WiFi connection is, or if local governments are looking on.

 Did you know that looking at gay pornography, specific memes that involve national leaders, or even leaving a negative review online is illegal in some countries?
 Just sayin’.

 Using PureVPN will protect your online banking information, keep communications private, and keep you out of trouble.
 And this is one unique travel gift that is incredibly cheap.

 Learn more about NordVPN.